Geocodio/docs/source/index.html.md

 </aside>

 ## v1.7

+*Released on April 8, 2024*

+* Introduced the [`riding-next`](#riding-canadian-federal-electoral-district) which allows federal electoral district lookups in Canada, based on redistricting ridings

 *Released on January 18, 2024*

 * Introduced `census2023` data append (the `census` data append will now default to `census2023`)